Skip to content

 finally:

-Option 2: Convert to a List
+Option 2: Convert to list

-all_chunks = list(chunker.batch_chunk(paths))
+all_chunks = list(chunker.chunk_files(paths))